GrantMoe/grantmoe.github.io/_pages/about.md

 ---
 permalink: /about/
 title: "About"
 ---

-Grant like robots and brains and metacognition and self improvement

-Currently, he's working on improving his Python
+Grant grew up on Battle Bots, the DARPA Grand Challenge, and LEGO spaceships

+He founded UV Irvine's first RoboCup Rescue Robotics Challenge team, which sparked the creation of the UC Irvine Robotics Invitational

+He then went and got a retail job

+Recently, he's been doing some freelance/contract electronics assembly and brushing up on Python in hopes of building some robot cars and hopping industries

+He actually enjoys debugging